Updates of reviews

-The following titles are, given the ongoing COVID-19 pandemic, the current priorities of our group:
+The following titles are, given the ongoing COVID-19 pandemic, among the current priorities of our group:

-- Workplace interventions to reduce exposure to SARS-CoV-2 Protocol phase
+- Workplace interventions to reduce exposure to SARS-CoV-2 Review phase

 - Interventions to improve return to work in people diagnosed with COVID-19 Protocol phase

 - Experiences and needs of people after COVID-19 that impact return to work (qualitative evidence synthesis review) Protocol phase

 - Interventions to prevent exposure to SARS-CoV-2 aerosols in healthcare workers due to aerosol generating procedures Protocol phase

 Review 1: Workplace interventions to reduce exposure to SARS-CoV-2